PNNL-Comp-Mass-Spec/DMS-Dataset-Retriever/Readme.md

 * Use `/BatchFilePath:C:\Temp\UploadFilesDCC.bat` to create the batch file at `C:\Temp\UploadFilesDCC.bat`

 Use `/UseLinkFiles` to create a local placeholder text file for each remote dataset file
+* This saves time and disk space by not copying the file locally, but checksum speeds will be slower (due to reading data over the network)
+* Also, when the upload occurs, the data will have to be read from the storage server, then pushed to the remote server, leading to more network traffic
-* The placeholder file will have the new name for the dataset file, as specified by the `TargetName` column in the dataset info file
+* Each placeholder file will have the new name for the dataset file, as specified by the `TargetName` column in the dataset info file
-* The placeholder file will have the extension `.dslink`
+  * Placeholder files have the extension `.dslink`

 Use `/Preview` to simulate retrieving files (or creating .dslink files)